erebboah/AdvancedInformatics_Week6-10_Pipelines/README.md

 # Advanced Informatics Week 8 Exercises

 The goals for this week were to:
-1. work through the DNA-seq analysis pipeline to call SNPs using `GATK` and generate `VCF` files and
+1. work through the DNA-seq analysis pipeline to call SNPs using GATK and generate `VCF` files and
-2. generate counts per gene for RNA-seq data using the `subread` package.
+2. generate counts per gene for RNA-seq data using the subread package.

 ## DNA-seq GATK pipeline
-I made another set of "prefix" files to use for the first step:
+I made another set of "prefix" files to use for the first step, which is now on a per-sample basis with merged replicates, thus 4 samples: `ADL06`, `ADL09`, `ADL10`, and `ADL14`.
 ```
 ls /data/class/ecoevo283/erebboah/DNAseq/data/*_1_1.fq.gz | sed 's/_1.fq.gz//' > ../prefixes2.txt
 ```

-The prefix files are in the `DNAseq`, `ATACseq`, and `RNAseq` folders.
+The prefix file is in the `DNAseq` folder.
-I used the code provided in Dr. Long's notes to make 3(?) bash scripts.
-I ran the first script to merge sample replicates, remove duplicates, and call SNPs to generate one `GVCF` file per sample.
+I used the code provided in Dr. Long's notes to make 3 bash scripts.
+I ran the first script to merge sample replicates with Picard `MergeSamFiles`, remove duplicates with GATK `MarkDuplicatesSpark`, and call SNPs with GATK `HaplotypeCaller` to generate one `GVCF` file per sample.
 ```
 sbatch dna_gatk_step1.sh
 ```